 Notice that all of the passages listed are five consecutive chapters in II Samuel.
 The author of II Samuel is tying these events together.

 Notice also that David had sought no justice for Tamar as Deuteronomy 22:25-27 would require.
 This would have been David’s obligation as king.
 Furthermore, based on Absalom’s reaction, we are left to believe that David did not even punish Amnon as father.
 Then David’s passivity toward Amnon led to his threat from Absalom.
-The most striking aspect of David’s response is his indifference.
-When, as a king, David did nothing the people around him were powerless to act.
+The most striking aspect of David’s response and how he handled his spiritual authority is his indifference.
+When, as a king, David did nothing, the people around him were powerless to act.
 Tamar was invisible and ignored.
 Tragedy follows.
-David’s spiritual and political authority made his indifference have graver consequences.
+David’s spiritual authority and political authority made his indifference have graver consequences.

 It was the threat of Absalom, not the rape by Amnon, which Tamar heard as the center of David’s prayer as he ran for his life.
 David makes himself the central character in this story.
 David is the victim, not Tamar.
 All of Israel is singing along.
 David is praying for his life and throne which are at risk because his actions (or inaction), not his daughter’s trauma and pain which were no fault of her own.